Skip to main content

 Patient Safety Comes First

-ISO 13485 ensures that safety is embedded into every stage of development.
-It mandates rigorous risk analysis, design controls and validation procedures to prevent harm to patients.
-Without this framework, critical safety steps may be overlooked or inconsistently applied.
+ISO 13485 embeds safety and performance considerations throughout every stage of medical device development.
+It requires thorough risk analysis, design controls and validation procedures, all aimed at minimising the potential for patient harm or device underperformance.
+Without this structured approach, essential safety measures may be missed or inconsistently applied.

 Regulatory Approval Depends upon It